Principal Investigator: Dr Maryon McDonald, Department of Social Anthropology, Cambridge

 Colleagues in health research have shown some of the factors influencing the lack of participation in early cancer detection through screening programmes.
 However, uncertainty remains due to the challenge of reaching people who do not engage with health services as they often seem reluctant to participate in research that explores the reasons behind their non-engagement.

-This project seeks to lay the ground for a better understanding of why some people seem not to want to tackle the potentiality of cancer in their lives.
-This will be done through a series of public engagement activities in the community.
+This project sought to lay the ground for a better understanding of why some people seem not to want to tackle the potentiality of cancer in their lives.
+It was done through a series of public engagement activities in the community.

 Published commentary: Covid-19 test and trace: Look for the super-locals to access “hard to reach” groups.
 BMJ, September 2020.